Broadening participation in STEM

 Arctic College students with our hard-earned lake sediment core (obtained in chilly -25ºC conditions!)

 Working with students has always been an integral part of my role as a scientist.
-I've been fortunate work with some great groups in the Boulder area, including CU Science Discovery, Earth Explorers, and PROGRESS.
+I've been fortunate work with some great outreach groups, including CU Science Discovery, Earth Explorers, Skype a Scientist, and PROGRESS.
 We recently partnered with Nunavut Arctic College's Environmental Technology Program to use lake sediment cores to unravel the Holocene environmental history of a site they've been monitoring with students for over a decade.

-Communicating my work outside of the academic realm and engaging the broader public in science is a priority for me.
+Communicating research outside of the academic realm and engaging the broader public in geoscience is key to making our work more effective and relevant.
 My recent communication efforts include visual art, a video project, and science writing through the NPR SciCommers program.
 Participating in workshops like ComSciCon and the WiSE SciComm Symposium have not only helped me hone my jargon-free communication skills—they've made me a better scientist.
-I look forward to continue participating in the ever-expanding #scicomm movement.

 Lab filming for the CU Graduate School, 2016